 The Australian Bureau of Statistics publishes quarterly data on the number of livestock exported from Australia, as well as domestic livestock numbers.

-The Australian Government Department of Agriculture and Water Resources publishes monthly data on the number of cattle, sheep, buffalo, goats and alpacas exported overseas as well as the associated transport mortality rates and actions taken by the Secretary in response to any livestock mortalities from sea voyages.
+The Australian Government Department of Agriculture and Water Resources publishes monthly data on the number of cattle, sheep, buffalo, goats and alpacas exported overseas as well as the associated transport mortality rates and actions were taken by the Secretary in response to any livestock mortalities from sea voyages.

 Meat & Livestock Australia (MLA) publishes a monthly report on the statistics trends in the live animal export industry.
 The publication is known as LiveLink.